-Indus Gas Limited ("Indus" or "Company") is focused on oil and gas exploration and development in Rajasthan, India, in Block RJ-ON/6.
+Indus Gas Limited ("Indus" or "Company") is focused on oil and gas exploration and development in Block RJ-ON/6, Rajasthan, India.
 Indus owns a 90% participating interest in the Block (excluding the SGL gas field, in respect of which its participating interest is 63%).
 Other partners in the block are (i) Focus Energy Ltd., which operates the Block, and (ii) Oil and Natural Gas Corporation (ONGC), India, which is the licensee of the Block.
-The 'Participative Interest' of Indus as mentioned above is held through its wholly owned subsidiaries. iServices Investment Limited and Newbury Oil Company Limited.
-The Block currently measures an area of 2,176 km2 (post Declaration of Commerciality (DoC)) and lies onshore in the highly prospective mid Indus Basin.
+The 'Participative Interest' of Indus as mentioned above is held through its wholly owned subsidiaries iServices Investment Limited, Mauritius and Newbury Oil Company Limited, Cyprus.
+The Block currently measures an area of 2,176 km2 and lies onshore in the highly prospective mid Indus Basin.
 The first discovery in the Block was made in 2006 and the first commercial production commenced in 2010.
-An integrated Initial Field Development Plan of the non SGL area of 2,000 km2 was submitted in February, 2016.
+The Company has successfully secured approval from the Directorate General of Hydrocarbons (DGH) on the integrated Field Development Plan ("FDP") of SSG (Pariwar) & SSF (B&B) discoveries of 2,000 km2.
+The revised Field Development Plan in respect of the SGL area of 176 km2 for the enhancement of production to about 90 mmscfd has also been approved by Management Committee having representative of Ministry of Petroleum and Natural Gas, DGH and the Companies.